sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

     ![github-advisory-database](images/g17.png)

- 	 > **Note:** If you don't see the **Dependency Graph Upload** action under workflows, then edit the **`.github/workflows/DepGraph.yml`** file and just change the extenion with **DepGraph.txt** and then revert it back to save as **DepGraph.yml** file or just add any empty space in the yaml file and commit the changes.
-Also you might see that the action already completed, this happened because we have edited the file and it got triggered automatically.
-You can rerun it to get the more details.
+ 	 > **Note:** If you don't find the **Dependency Graph Upload** action under workflows, then rename the **`.github/workflows/DepGraph.yml`** file to **DepGraph.txt** (edit the file extension to **txt**) and then revert it back to save as **DepGraph.yml** file or just add an empty space anywhere in the yaml file and commit the changes.
+This will trigger the DepGraph.yml file to run a new worflow named **Dependency Graph Upload**, this happened because we edited the file which got triggered automatically.
+You can rerun workflow to fetch more details.

 1. Click on the **Run workflow** -> **Run workflow**  button located in the middle of the screen.